EACH ONE offers counselling for Black, African and Afro-Diasporic people in Berlin in all cases of discrimination:

 Tue 4pm – 6pm

-*due to current workload, there is a waiting list and we will get back to you with suggested appointments.
-Individual appointments outside of office hours can also be arranged.
+*Individual appointments outside of office hours can also be arranged.

 Do you know the feeling of being treated differently than others?
 That people don’t believe in your abilities, that you’re not taken seriously and that you’re being left out of consideration?
 Discrimination violates basic human rights and is prohibited by law – you have a right to participate and to be respected!
 In this video of the Anti-discrimination Association Germany (advd) e.V. you will learn how you can defend yourself against discrimination.